 France Unveils Plans for 9,200 MW Offshore Wind Tender

-has announced its plans to 9,200 MW of fixed-bottom and floating offshore wind capacity as part of its commitment to .
+has announced its plans to tender 9,200 MW of fixed-bottom and floating wind capacity as part of its commitment to .
 The initiative, set to launch with the AO10 process in early 2025, will focus on developing 4 GW of fixed-bottom capacity along the North Sea coast and 5.2 GW of farms in the Atlantic and Mediterranean regions.

 Energy Minister Olga Givernet revealed the plan during a visit to the 500 MW Fecamp wind farm off the coast of Normandy.
 This announcement follows the public consultation known as “The Sea in Debate,” which aimed to reconcile various maritime activities, including fishing, aquaculture, and offshore wind development, while also establishing strong protection zones at sea.